tayyabahamna-design/Silverleaf/replit.md

 ## How to Use

 ### For Admin Users
-1. Login with Replit Auth (first user becomes admin)
+1. Login with admin credentials (username: admin, password: SecureAdmin123!)
 2. Click "Add New Week" to create a new training week
 3. Click the accordion trigger to expand a week card
 4. Click on Competency Focus or Objective fields to edit inline (press Enter to save)